 Let me assure you, I don’t smell bead.
 My home doesn’t smell bad.
 Usually, when people get over the initial reaction of ‘ew, you don’t use hygiene products,’ they notice that I’m clean and well put-together.
 That’s when they ask the obvious question – why?

-In case you’re interested, here’s my answer.
+In case you’re interested, here’s my answer to that question.

 Why bother living low-tox?

 Toxins are substances that the body doesn’t want and doesn’t know what to do with.
 They contribute nothing positive to the ecosystem that is you.
 Getting them out of that system takes energy.
 In some cases, it takes only a small amount of energy but that’s energy you wouldn’t need to expend, if you didn’t put them in there in the first place.

 Many of the products considered to be normal, even vital, parts of everyday life are so packed with toxins as to be positively toxic and I want to save my energy for more worthwhile pursuits than clearing them out.
 Plus, side note, I can tell you from experience that they’re not vital at all.

 Toxin is another word for poison.
 In tiny amounts, our bodies can handle them but when there are tiny amounts found in the things we eat, clean with, bathe in, sleep in and wear every day, those tiny amounts add up to create a toxic load in our systems that can contribute to illness.
 I am not a scientist or a medical professional but I think I’m on safe ground when I suggest that limiting my exposure to poisons is good for me.